-Systematics of plant parasitic and plant-associated microfungi on agriculturally and environmentally significant host species.
+Systematics of plant parasitic and plant-associated microfungi, especially on agriculturally and environmentally significant plant species.

-BRIP has incorporated the fungi collections from the former University of Queensland Herbarium (BRIU) and the F.M.
+BRIP has incorporated parts of the fungi collections from the former University of Queensland Herbarium (BRIU) and the F.M.
 Bailey collection from the Queensland Herbarium (BRI).

 The collection was established in c 1900 and continues to the present.

-Queensland plant-parasitic and plant-associated microfungi.
-All groups but emphasis on plant pathogens.
+Australian plant-parasitic and plant-associated microfungi, as well as entomopathogens.
+All taxonomic groups with emphasis on plant pathogens in tropical Australia.

 Kingdoms covered include: Fungi and Plantae.